Our Treatments

 FAQ

-With proper care and maintenance, dental implants can last a lifetime.
-This includes regular brushing, flossing, and routine dental check-ups.
+With proper care and maintenance, dental implants can last many years, often decades or longer.
+Maintaining good oral hygiene, including regular brushing, flossing, and routine dental check-ups, is essential to ensure long-term success.

 We have a wide range of dental implants available to suit various needs: single tooth, multiple teeth, and entire arches of teeth.
 Additionally, we offer specialized options like zygomatic implants, ideal for patients with limited bone in the upper jaw.